Milan Design Week 2025

 Persistence: "The partial persistence of a phenomenon after its cause has disappeared.".

-When it comes to relocation projects, there are often many time constraints, and the focus is on the date when the teams move in, and all efforts are concentrated on making a success of this welcome day.
+When carrying out a relocation project, the time constraints are often numerous, and the focus is on the date when the teams move in, and all efforts are concentrated on making a success of this welcome day.

-It must indeed have been a high point for the teams present, the culmination of several months' thought and work.
+It must indeed be a high point for the teams present, the culmination of several months' thought and work.
 But what remains of this collective effortand enthusiasm after the move?

-However, it's over time that a transformation project will bear fruit, so it's important to ensure that it lasts .
+It's over time, however, that a transformation project will bear fruit, so it's important to ensure that it lasts .

 Laurens project by Parella